Lithium ion Golf Cart Batteries :The Ultimate FAQ Guide

 Go For Partial Discharge Cycles

 Complete discharge cycles should be prevented, and practice partial-discharge cycles to improve the battery timing.
 After consuming 30% or 40% of battery capacity, recharging confirms the extended life cycles.
-Apart from that, keeping the battery always in a fully charged state also shortens the lifetime.
+Apart from that, keeping the batteries for golf cart always in a fully charged state also shortens the lifetime.

 Optimum Battery Temperature